JKirchartz/jkirchartz.github.com/_drafts/ism.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/Oz9fX_HfsXA?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-"Ism will cure any ailment of the body politic," claims "Dr. Utopia," as he presents bottles of 'ISM' to a worker, a farmer, a manufacturer, a journalist, and a regular Joe.
+"Ism will cure any ailment of the body politic," claims "Dr. Utopia," as he presents bottles of 'ISM' to a laborer, a farmer, a manufacturer, a politician, and a regular Joe.
 Like snake-oil salesmen of yore, Dr Utopia over-sells his product, even going so far to claim it will improve the weather.
 But before 'ism' can cure the various characters they must sign a contract stating "I hereby turn over to Ism, Incorporated, everything I have, including my freedom, and the freedom of my children, and my children's children, in return for which said Ism promises to take care of me forever."
 <!-- Vague statements for a contract, but some Libertarians argue that this sort of thing should be legal for individuals to do, because preventing indentured servitude and paying a wage somehow prevents the free market from working. -->

-Luckily our John Q Public shows us how freedom works: if you have an idea and can convince your friends to give you money, you can start a business and possibly become a major corporation.
+Luckily our John Q Public shows us how freedom works: if you have an idea and can convince your friends (who've never heard of a bank) to give you money, you can start a business and possibly become a major corporation.
 This freedom is terrific, because Americans in seersucker suits are free to make more money than the next 6 stereotypical caricatures of foreign nationals from capitalistic countries combined!
+In fact, America's free educational system that sends more white people to highschool and college than any other sterotypical caricature of a nationality.
-John Q Public, playing the voice of reason, informs that just a taste will show us the dangers of Ism, immediately plunging his peers into a totalitarian wet dream.
+John Q Public, playing the voice of reason, suggests that just a taste will show us the dangers of Ism, immediately plunging his peers into a totalitarian wet dream.

 1. Employers chain their workers to their stations, Unions mark their workers (double-unluckily '1313'), and anti-strike laws prevent workers from participating in collective action.